jonathanweiss/component-manager/README.md

 ## Creating and destroying instances "automagically"

-ComponentManger solves all these problems by creating instances for DOM nodes as soon as they are inserted into the DOM.
+ComponentManager solves all these problems by creating instances for DOM nodes as soon as they are inserted into the DOM.
 It also takes care of calling the destructor functions when a DOM node is removed from the DOM.

-ComponentManager has zero dependencies and uses a universal JavaScript module to be used in any environments.
+ComponentManager has zero dependencies and uses a universal JavaScript module to be used in any environment.
 It depends on `MutationOberserver` which is supported by all modern browser.

 ### Registering a component

-Example 4: Register a new component and provide callback for creating instances:
+Example 4: Register a new component and provide callback for creating and removing instances:

 ```javascript
 var createTab = function(node) {